antipasta/WWW-JSON/README.md

 NOTE: This transform only occurs if no HTTP errors or decoding errors occurred.
 If we get back an HTTP error status it seems more useful to get back the entire decoded JSON blob

-## authorization\_basic

-Accepts a hashref of basic HTTP auth credentials in the format { username => 'antipasta', password => 'hunter2' }

-Every request made by WWW::JSON will use these credentials.

 ## authentication

 Accepts a single key value pair, where the key is the name of a WWW::JSON::Role::Authentication role and the value is a hashref containing the data the role needs to perform the authentication.